tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 #### *Tutorial: Developing an Assembly*

-For our sample component, we will set it up so that when the HCD is found by the location service, we will immediately send a command to it.
+For our sample component, we will set it up so that when the HCD is found by the Location Service, we will immediately send a command to it.
 We will do this by using the location to obtain a `CommandService` reference (see @ref:[below](multiple-components.md#sending-commands)) to the HCD, and then pass this reference to a worker actor to send and monitor the command (we will get more into this command actor later), so that we don't block our Assembly from receiving messages.
 If we are notified that the HCD is removed, log a message.